There are heater manufacturers, and then there are heater manufacturers.

-The quality of product these guys are putting is out unreal.
+The quality of products these guys are putting out is unreal.

-Top of the market stainless steel build quality, 3-year warranties, adjustable mounting, controller options… they’re doing everything right.
+Top-of-the-market stainless steel build quality, 3-year warranties, adjustable mounting, and controller options… they’re doing everything right.

-The question is – which is their best heater for your home or patio?
+The question is – which is the best Infratech heater for your home or patio?

-With such high end products, knowing which to invest in can seem daunting.
-Thankfully, Infratech’s products are a lot simpler than the advanced technology they use.
+With such high-end products, knowing which to invest in can seem daunting.
+Thankfully, Infratech’s products are a lot simpler to use than the advanced technology they use lets on.

-In this guide, we’ll walk through the different infrared heaters made by Infratech.
-Giving recommendations for what heater suits what size of area and conditions.
+In this guide, I’ll walk you through the best infrared heaters made by Infratech.
+Giving recommendations for which one will suit your needs best depending on your available space and conditions.

 - How many Watts do I need?
 How much is too much?

 Let’s get started.
 When looking at the company as a whole, these advanced heaters can be pretty intimidating.
 Thankfully, Infratech’s range is split into just three different types.